symfony/symfony-docs/deployment/fortrabbit.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Set the ``SYMFONY_ENV`` environment variable to ``prod`` to make sure the right
 config files get loaded.
-ENV vars are configuable in fortrabbit Dashboard as well.
+ENV vars are configurable in fortrabbit Dashboard as well.

 Document Root
 ~~~~~~~~~~~~~